aleereigue/pbi/week0/README.md

 ![course banner](../resources/pbi_banner.jpg)

 ## Welcome to the PBI course for 2025

-:mortar_board:

 ### Course Overview